quantsingularity/QuantumBallot/.github/readme/README.md

 # GitHub Workflows Documentation

-This document provides a comprehensive overview of the GitHub Actions workflows used in the Chainocracy project.
+This document provides a comprehensive overview of the GitHub Actions workflows used in the QuantumBallot project.
 These workflows automate the continuous integration and continuous deployment (CI/CD) processes for different components of the application.

 ## Overview

-The Chainocracy project uses GitHub Actions to automate testing, building, and deployment processes across multiple components:
+The QuantumBallot project uses GitHub Actions to automate testing, building, and deployment processes across multiple components:

 - Backend API (Node.js)
 - Web Frontend